reddesignsdebug/rd_streetperformer/README.md

 # rd_StreetPerformer Script for FiveM

 This script allows players to become street musicians, magicians, or entertainers, earning tips from NPCs and players.
-Performers can set up in designated areas across the map, showcasing their talents and attracting audiences.
+Showcasing their talents and attracting audiences.

 **Features:**

-1) Randomized Performance Locations: Use `/perform` to generate a random performance location on the map.
+1) Randomized Performance: Use `/perform` to generate a random performance and earn tips.

-2) Dynamic Performance: Once at the location, trigger an emote to start performing and earn tips automatically.
+2) Dynamic Performance: Once at used the command it triggers an emote to start performing and earn tips automatically.

-4) Cooldown System: Prevents spamming of performances with a configurable cooldown period.

-5) Customizable Settings: Configure performance time, cooldown duration, tip amounts, and performance radius to fit your server's requirements in the `config.lua`.
+3) Customizable Settings: tip amounts to fit your server's requirements in the `config.lua`.

-6) ESX and QBcore Support: Compatible with both QB and ESX setups for easy integration into different server environments.
+4) ESX and QBcore Support: Compatible with both QB and ESX setups for easy integration into different server environments.

 **Give your players the opportunity to immerse themselves in the world of street performance on FiveM!**